-Welcome to the Los Angeles County webpage for information and updates on the proposed Garbage Disposal Districts (GDDs) for the North County areas of Acton, Agua Dulce and the Antelope Valley.
+Welcome to the Los Angeles County webpage for information and updates on the proposed Garbage Disposal Districts for the North County areas of Acton/Agua Dulce and the unincorporated Antelope Valley.

 New Trash Collection System For Your Community

-GDDs would best serve the complex geographical areas in the North County, address concerns received from residents regarding their current trash system, and establish a trash collection system that will improve the quality of life for residents by providing certain services such as bulky item collections and help provide dedicated funding to address illegal dumping.
+GDDs would best serve the complex geographical areas in the north County, address concerns received from residents regarding their current trash system and establish a trash collection system that will improve the quality of life for residents by providing services such as bulky item collection and help provide dedicated funding to address illegal dumping.

-Los Angeles County is actively seeking feedback from unincorporated North County residents on their solid waste and recycling needs.
-If you have feedback you would like to share, please email us at email@example.com.
-Public Works is also working with local town councils and communities throughout the North County to provide information and receive valuable feedback from residents on the proposed GDDs.
+Los Angeles County is actively seeking feedback from unincorporated north County residents on their solid waste and recycling needs.
+If you have feedback you would like to share, please e-mail us at email@example.com.
+Public Works continues to work with local town councils and communities throughout the north County to provide the latest information and receive valuable feedback from residents on the proposed GDDs.

 Public Works is proposing the formation and operation of four new GDDs for the unincorporated County communities of Acton/Agua Dulce, Quartz Hill, western Antelope Valley, and eastern Antelope Valley.
 Forming and implementing GDDs will ensure each property has waste collection services including mandatory organic waste collection, bulky item collection, and provide dedicated funding to help combat illegal dumping.